cmgoffena13/etl-watcher/README.md

 5. Run tests with `make test`
 6. Submit a pull request

-For detailed information about our coding standards, testing requirements, and contribution process, please refer to the [Contributing Guidelines](CONTRIBUTING.md).
+For detailed information about the coding standards, testing requirements, and contribution process, please refer to the [Contributing Guidelines](CONTRIBUTING.md).